MQ-COMP1050/BananaCleaningDirector/report.md

 External Sources:

-We used a few straightforward, openly accessible tools to help us comprehend fundamental programming ideas and enhance the calibre of our visual output while developing our Processing project:
+We used a few straightforward, openly accessible tools to help us understand what function to use and how they can help our game funtion.

 Our main resource for learning how to use built-in functions like ellipse(), rect(), fill(), mousePressed(), and keyPressed() was the Processing Language Reference.
-We frequently used this website to learn how to apply random values, recognise user input, and properly organise our sketches.
+We frequently used this website to learn how to apply random values and recognise user input.

 Source: https://processing.org/reference